 Palliative Care – Key Resources for Hawai‘i

 These resources are provided by Kōkua Mau as a service for our readers in Hawai‘i.
-Please let us know if you would like a resource added or if information is outdated.
+Please let us know if you would like a resource added or if information might need to be updated.

-Please also see the other, more focused lists at Palliative Care Resources for Hawaii also compiled by Kōkua Mau.
+Please also consult Palliative Care Resources for Hawaii compiled by Kōkua Mau.

 What is Hospice Care?